Take the plunge

 The leap of faith

-Believe so will us in Hebrews 11,1 said, is our firm confidence in what we, those who are beloved of Christ, hope for.
-Faith is currently the only tangible, real appearance of the good that God has promised - the good that still remains hidden from our five senses.
-In other words, with the eyes of faith we see as if it were already there, the wonderful new world where the voices are friendly, the hands are gentle, where there is plenty to eat and no one is an outsider.
-We see what we have no tangible, physical evidence of in the present evil world.
-Faith generated by the Holy Spirit, which kindles in us the hope of salvation and redemption of all creation (Romans 8,2325), is a gift from God (Ephesians 2,8-9), and in him we are embedded in his peace, his calm and his joy through the incomprehensible certainty of his overflowing love.
+Believe, so we will be told in Hebräer 11,1 To put it simply, it is our firm confidence in what we, the loved ones of Christ, hope for.
+Faith is currently the only tangible, real foreshadowing of the good that God has promised—the good that remains hidden from our five senses.
+In other words, with the eyes of faith, we see, as if it were already here, the wonderful new world where voices are kind, hands are gentle, food is plentiful, and no one is an outsider.
+We see what we have no tangible, physical proof of in this present evil world.
+The faith produced by the Holy Spirit, which kindles in us the hope for salvation and redemption of all creation (Röm 8,2325), is a gift from God (Eph 2,8-9), and in him we are nestled in his peace, his tranquility and his joy through the incomprehensible certainty of his overflowing love.

 Have you taken the leap of faith?
-In a culture of stomach ulcers and high blood pressure, the Holy Spirit urges us on the path of serenity and peace in the arms of Jesus Christ.
-Even more: In a terrifying world full of poverty and disease, hunger, brutal injustice and war, God calls us (and enables us) to direct our believing gaze to the light of his word, which brings the end of pain, of tears, of Tyranny and death and the creation of a new world in which justice is at home, promises (2.
-Petrus 3,13).
+In a culture of ulcers and high blood pressure, the Holy Spirit urges us onto the path of serenity and peace in the arms of Jesus Christ.
+Moreover, in a frightening world filled with poverty and disease, hunger, brutal injustice, and war, God calls us (and enables us) to fix our faithful gaze upon the light of His Word, which promises the end of pain, tears, tyranny, and death, and the creation of a new world where justice reigns.
+(2Pt 3,13).

 “Trust me,” Jesus tells us.
 "Regardless of what you see, I make everything new - including you.
 Worry no longer and count on me to be exactly what I have promised to be for you, for your loved ones and for the whole world.
 Worry no longer and count on me to do exactly what I have said I will do for you, for your loved ones and for the whole world.”